shams-nahid/My-Daily-AWS-Study/public/ELB And ASG/01 ASG Overview.md

   - Must be created every time
 - Launch Template
   - Can have multiple version
-  - Use both on-demand and sport instances
+  - Use both on-demand and spot instances
   - Can use t2 burst feature
   - Recommended by AWS